 We completely agree and are working to add speed and flexibility to our current media server.
 If you are using public videos already on the web (such as YouTube,) then D2L has made it much easier to integrate these.
 By creating a new topic in the D2L content area, you can select the “add stuff” button in the WYSIWYG editor and directly embed an online video.
 This cuts out many of the annoying additions you get when you send students directly to that video online (such as “other videos you might like”).

-While we have two video conferencing systems supported at ETSU (see question 1) there currently is not a tool directly integrated into D2L.
-Both systems we currently use have D2L integration as an option in future updates and we hope to add these at that time.
+While we have a conferencing system supported at ETSU (see question 1) there currently is not a tool directly integrated into D2L.

 Yes!
 It’s not enabled by default so you have to add it to your nav bar.
 (See this guide for help.)
 After you have added it to your course you can build a variety of surveys.
 The tool is similar to the assessment tool but has a few different options.
 Give us a call if you need help!